bluesky-social/atproto-website/content/specs/event-stream.md

 Services should ensure that sequence numbers are not re-used, usually by committing events (with sequence number) to robust persistent storage before transmitting them over streams.

-If a server deletes all their sequenced events or their service, or suffers a hard crash and loses some events, the client needs to be able to recover a connection with them.
-In this case, the server will send back a `FutureCursor` error to the client.
-The client can then choose what to do.
+In some catastrophic failure modes, or large changes in infrastructure, it is possible that a server would both data from the backfill window, and need to reset the sequence number back to `1`.
+In this case, if a client re-connects with a higher number, the server would send back a `FutureCursor` error to the client.
+The client needs to decide what strategy to follow in these scenarios.

-One option for the client is restart at the earliest backfill time.
 We suggest that clients treat out-of-order or duplicate sequence numbers as an error, not process the message, and drop the connection.
-This includes across re-connection attempts.
-Clients should not reset sequence state without human operator intervention.
+Most clients should not reset sequence state without human operator intervention, though this may be a reasonable behavior for some ephemeral clients not requiring reliable delivery of every event in the stream.

 ## Usage and Implementation Guidelines